cecilgachie/projectx/README.md

 One is able to upload his documents

 ### Register
-This page allows users to register for the platform.
+This page allows users to register for the platform for the first time, and login for the second visit

 ## Usage
 Guest Mode: